Doraku/DefaultEcs/README.md

 ```

 ### SystemRunner
-While not directly a system, an instance of this class can be given to base constructor of AEntitySetSystem and AComponentSystem to provide multithreading processing of system.
+While not directly a system, an instance of this class can be given to base constructor of AEntitySystem and AComponentSystem to provide multithreading processing of system.
 ```C#
 SystemRunner runner = new SystemRunner(Environment.ProcessorCount);